Black Friday Code: DIGEST35

 If you’ve ever experienced a runny nose, headache, hives, diarrhea, and bloating immediately after eating, it’s easy to see why you may point the finger at a specific food.
 While a food allergy or food intolerance may be the cause, these symptoms are also indicative of histamine intolerance.

-Histamine is a natural compound produced by the body (and also present in some foods) that plays a role in immune system responses, digestion, and various central nervous system functions.
-Histamine is supposed to be there but if you can’t break it down like you should, it can build up causing uncomfortable symptoms.
+Histamine is a natural compound produced by the body (and also high in some foods) that plays a role in immune system responses, digestion, and various central nervous system functions.
+Histamine is supposed to be there, but if your body can’t break it down like it should, histamine can build up causing uncomfortable symptoms.

 So, can histamine intolerance be cured?
 There may not be a straightforward answer to this question.
 Before I explain why and share the 3-step plan we use in the clinic to help quiet histamine intolerance symptoms (in as little as a few weeks), let’s dive into what histamine intolerance is.